A short and simple study in Japan guide for SPM leavers looking for an opportunity to study in Japan.

 Hi guys! and hajimemashite (read: nice to meet you) to new readers!
-I’ve been receiving emails and DM asking for how to study in Japan and I think now is a great time to do so as SPM result has been announced on March 6th.
-So, here is my study in Japan guide for SPM leavers, especially since SPM results will be out on March 6th.
+I’ve been getting a lot of emails and DMs lately, asking about how to study in Japan.
+Well, I’m happy to say that now is a fantastic time to share a study in Japan guide for SPM leavers, especially since SPM results will be out on March 6th.

-For non-Malaysian, you might be wondering what SPM is.
+If you’re not from Malaysia, you might be wondering what SPM is all about.

 Study In Japan Guide For SPM Leavers